sindre0830/Exchange-Rate-API/README.md

 # [Assignment 1](https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2021/-/wikis/Assignment-1)

 ### Info
+- Author: Sindre Eiklid (sindreik@stud.ntnu.no)
+    - While the submission is individual, I have discussed the tasks with Rickard Loland and Susanne Edvardsen.
+We have also helped each other with problems that occurred during development ([rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) mostly).
 - Root path: https://sindre-assignment-1.herokuapp.com/exchange/v1/
 - I have used these REST web services to build my service:
     - https://exchangeratesapi.io/
     - https://restcountries.eu/
-- While the submission is individual, I have discussed the tasks with Rickard Loland and Susanne Edvardsen.
-We have also helped each other with problems that occurred during development ([rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) mostly).

-### How to use
+### Usage

 There are 3 endpoints that you can append to the root path.